26th Street/Bergamot station: Vehicle maintenance facility

-Expo Phase 2 includes a maintenance facility for Expo light-rail vehicles.
-This facility performs shop-related activities, including servicing, cleaning, inspection and repair of LRT vehicles.
+Expo Phase 2 included a maintenance facility for Expo light-rail vehicles.
+This facility performs shop-related activities, including servicing, cleaning, inspecting, and repairing LRT vehicles.
 It also includes a yard with a storage capacity of up to 45 LRT vehicles.

-Several locations for this facility were proposed and evaluated, including the "Verizon site" (land just east of Bergamot Station, between Stewart Street and Centinela Avenue) and the Bergamot Station site itself.
-Use of the Verizon site was opposed by many residents of the surrounding Stewart Park neighborhood, who feared the project would create noise and other environmental impact.
-Use of the Bergamot Station site was opposed by artists at Bergamot Station, who successfully argued that Bergamot had become an irreplaceable resource for the west coast arts community.
+Several locations for this facility were proposed and evaluated, including the "Verizon site" (land just east of Bergamot Station, between Stewart Street and Centinela Avenue) and the Bergamot Station site.
+Many residents of the surrounding Stewart Park neighborhood opposed the use of the Verizon site, who feared the project would create noise and another environmental impact.
+The use of the Bergamot Station site was opposed by artists at Bergamot Station, who successfully argued that Bergamot had become an irreplaceable resource for the west coast art community.

 The City of Santa Monica and Expo built the facility on land which includes the Verizon site, as well as land that was a parking lot owned by Santa Monica College.
 They believe that with this "hybrid site", most environmental impacts from the facility were properly mitigated.